Stably positive Lyapunov exponents for symplectic linear cocycles over partially hyperbolic diffeomorphisms: Statements

+The second result is an analogous for class $\nB$ \begin{ltheorem} Let $f:M\to M$ be a $C^2$ time one map of an Anosov flow and $\mu$ an SRB invariant measure for the flow, then $L(A,\mu)>0$ in an open and dense subset of the fiber bunched cocycles of $H^\alpha(M)$. \end{ltheorem}

-\begin{ltheorem} Let $f:M\mapsto M$ be a partially hyperbolic with compact center leaves that form a fiber bundle and let $\mu$ be an $f$-invariant ergodic measure with zero center Lyapunov exponent and partial product structure.
-Let $A:M \to \Sp$ be a fiber bunched cocycle such that the restriction to some periodic center leave of $f$ has positive Lyapunov exponents.
+These theorems will be consequence of: \begin{ltheorem} Let $f:M\to M$ be a partially hyperbolic map of class $\nA$ or $\nB$.
+Let $A:M \to \Sp$ be a fiber bunched cocycle such that the restriction to some periodic compact center leaf $\cW^c(p)$, intersecting the support of $\mu$, of $f$ has positive Lyapunov exponents.
 Then $A$ is accumulated by open sets of cocycles with positive Lyapunov exponents. \end{ltheorem}

+In the theorem above, for the restriction of the cocycle to the periodic center leaf we take the natural invariant measure: \begin{itemize} \item given by the disintegration in center leaves for class $\nA$, \item the invariant measure equivalent to Lebesgue in the orbits of the flow for class $\nB$, \end{itemize} this will be explained in more detail in section~\ref{s.measure}.

-We also study sub-sets of continuity of the Lyapunov exponents for $\G=\SL$. \begin{definition} Given an invertible measurable map $g:N\mapsto N$ an invariant measure $\eta$ (not necessarily ergodic) and an integrable cocycle $A:N\to \SL$ we say that $A$ is a \emph{continuity point for the Lyapunov exponents} if for every $\{A_k\}_k$ converging to $A$ we have that $\lambda^+_{A_k}:N\to \real$ converges in measure to $\lambda^+_A:N\to \real$.
+We also study sub-sets of continuity of the Lyapunov exponents for $\G=\SL$. \begin{definition} Given an invertible measurable map $g:N\to N$ an invariant measure $\eta$ (not necessarily ergodic) and an integrable cocycle $A:N\to \SL$ we say that $A$ is a \emph{continuity point for the Lyapunov exponents} if for every $\{A_k\}_k$ converging to $A$ we have that $\lambda^+_{A_k}:N\to \real$ converges in measure to $\lambda^+_A:N\to \real$.

 Observe that as $A_k\to A$ this implies that $\sup_k \norm{A_k}$ is bounded and consequently $\lambda^+_{A_k}$ is also bounded.
 Thus, since we are dealing with probability measures, convergence in measure is equivalent to convergence in $L^1_\eta$. \end{definition}